 If there is only one point or theological truth you must understand about the cross, it’s the substitutionary atonement of Christ.
 It’s easy to get caught up thinking the extent of the atonement is the major player at the table, after all, it’s the L in TULIP . . . there is no S. But we fail in our worship if we neglect to understand what exactly happened on the cross and why it’s important for us.
 God devotes much attention to developing and instructing us regarding the nature of His son’s sacrifice.
 His work is the foundation for our worship, both individually and corporately.… Continue reading

 One of the fundamental affirmations of the Reformers was the doctrine of limited atonement, but this is something that a lot of Christians today wrestle with.
 It’s often posed with the question, “For whom did Christ die?”
 Did Christ die for everyone?
 Or did Christ die only for the elect?
 This is a really important question for the believer to work out, and one that I want to take the time to answer.
-Bruce Demarest, author of The Cross and Salvation, is right to say that “Christ’s death on the cross is not a peripheral issue or a secondary theme; it is the central, indeed crucial doctrine of the faith.”
-I think we can all readily affirm that, whether or not you believe in a limited atonement.… Continue reading
+Bruce Demarest, author of The Cross and Salvation, is right to say that “Christ’s death on the cross is not a peripheral issue or a secondary theme; it is the central, indeed crucial doctrine of the faith.”… Continue reading